nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 <br>

 * In this post we will learn how can we secure server-side web applications with OAuth 2.0 Authorization Code flow
-* The users can be managed and
+* The users can be managed and maintained in the OAuth server
+* The login screen and user account management screen are implemented by the OAuth server
+*

 ### Workflow of Client Credentials flow